- Resources Home

 Buy-Recycled Questions and Answers

 This fact sheet provides answers to questions commonly asked on the WasteWise Helpline about buying recycled-content products.
-Many resources are available from the Helpline (800) EPA-WISE.
+Many resources and suggestions can be obtained from the Helpline: (800) EPA-WISE, or email@example.com.

 Why buy recycled products?